fsobh/Open-RPG/README.md

 ---

-## The new starting point for NFT game development and integration

-OpenRPG is a way to get Game developers kicked off at integrating game characters, stats, and items as Non-Fungible tokens that can be traded between players on the blockchain

-** ADD MORE DESCRIPTION HERE **
+## Open RPG

+OpenRPG is a system for blockchain based videogame items (as Non-Fungible Tokens) based on the classic archetypes of everyone’s favorite tabletop fantasy role-playing-games.
+Join our adventure into the Meta-verse today!

 **Installation Instructions:**